Check Your Lua

 Red, Green, Refactor

-Internalize the core TDD cycle.
-Write a failing test, write the minimal code to pass, and refactor with total safety.
+Write a failing test to define your intent, write the minimal code required to make it pass, and confidently refactor your design with total safety.

 Core Language Mechanics